BryanGveloso/BryanGveloso/README.md

-- 👋 Hi, I’m @BryanGveloso
+##Olá!
+Sou o Bryan Gomes
-- 👀 I’m interested in PHP and JS
+- 👀 Estou interessado em Front-End
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Fale comigo no email: bryan11gomes@gmail.com

 <!---
 BryanGveloso/BryanGveloso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.